-Three members of the Whitman-Hanson Wrestling team are moving on.
+Three members of the Whitman-Hanson Regional High wrestling team are moving on.

 Seniors Jake Filicicchia, Alex O’Roak and John Will have advanced to the Division 2 state tournament after placing in the top four of their respective weight classes in the Division 2 South Sectional tournament held Saturday at North Attleborough High School.

 Filicicchia came in as the No. 2 seed in the 113-pound weight class and took care of his first opponent, Will Stern of Sharon, besting him via pinfall in 1:28.
 He then claimed victory over Sam Roberts of Duxbury by pinfall 0:25 in.
 Filicicchia then met Silver Lake’s Daniel Walsh, who he toppled 6-0 to avenge an early season loss to the Laker.
 Filicicchia wrapped up his day falling 7-0 to top-seeded Jacob Garcia of Marshfield.